Yes, your family is welcome!

 - Bring something to do!
-You should bring a book to read, or a tablet to play with while you wait since you can’t visit with your family.
+You should bring a book to read, or a tablet to play with while you wait.
 Bring a phone charging cord also.
-But please, bring something to keep you from going crazy while you are waiting your turn for surgery.
+But please, bring something to keep you occupied while you are waiting your turn for surgery.

 If you are by yourself, we will ask you if there is anybody back home you would like us to call when your operation is completed.